Fight Club (novel): Robert "Big Bob" Paulson

 The Narrator meets Bob at a support group for testicular cancer.
 A former bodybuilder, Bob lost his testicles to cancer caused by the steroids he used to bulk up his muscles.
 His treatment with testosterone injections and resultant increased estrogen levels have caused him to grow breasts and develop a softer voice.
 Because of his "bitch tits", Bob is the only member who is allowed to wear a shirt during fights.
 The Narrator befriends Bob and, after leaving the groups, meets him again in fight club.
 Bob's death later in the story, while carrying out an assignment for Project Mayhem, causes the Narrator to turn against Tyler because the members of Project Mayhem treat it as a trivial matter instead of a tragedy.

 Bob was the only member of Project Mayhem that didn't fully complete the three-day initiation phase.
 The Narrator goes and convinces him to stay.
-He's also the only one to get killed.
-He didn't follow Tyler's direct orders.
+He is also the only one to get killed.

 Angel Face

 A man who joins Fight Club.
 He is very loyal to Project Mayhem, laughing at the vandalism he and a group of "space monkeys" have caused as their crimes appear on the evening news.
 Angel Face is considered very beautiful, hence his name.
 The blond-haired beauty suffers a savage beating at the Narrator's hands during a Fight Club session; the Narrator states that he "wanted to destroy something beautiful."
 The next time Angel Face is heard of in the novel, he is described as not being quite as beautiful anymore.
-Whereas in the book it is that excessive beating which triggers the foundation of Project Mayhem, (Fight Club no longer being a sufficient outlet), in the movie the beating seems to be caused primarily by the Narrator's jealousy.
+Whereas in the book it is that excessive beating which triggers the foundation of Project Mayhem (Fight Club no longer being a sufficient outlet), in the movie the beating seems to be caused primarily by the Narrator's jealousy.